HydrosystemsGroup/ViRTUE/README.md

 devtools::install_github("rstudio/shinyapps")
 ```

-To obtain the ViRTUE source code, clone this repo using git, or [download the zip file](https://github.com/swhatele/ViRTUE/archive/master.zip) from the repo homepage on github and extract the files to some directory.
+To obtain the ViRTUE source code, clone this repo using git (`git clone https://github.com/swhatele/ViRTUE.git .`), or [download the zip file](https://github.com/swhatele/ViRTUE/archive/master.zip) from the repo homepage on github and extract the files to some directory.

 ## External Data